Santa Barbara Bowl: History

 In the 1920s, La Primavera pageant used the location of what is now Peabody Stadium.

 In 1924, fiesta week, 'Old Spanish Days,' began.

 In 1935, Santa Barbara Bowl was carved into the hillside, a dry creek bed, as a WPA project.
 It was originally built to serve as a venue for the annual pageant of Old Spanish Days — Fiesta.

 The amphitheater's original stage was a revolving wooden stage, but this was washed out during El Niño rains in 1939.
 The stage was replaced with a concrete slab that remained in place until renovation work in 2001.

 In the 1970s, Sepp Donahower, of Pinnacle Dance Concerts promoted pop music concerts, (Little Feat, Loggins & Messina, Average White Band, Beach Boys, and others).

 Prominent concerts

-Joni Mitchell's 1980 double live album and concert film, Shadows and Light, was recorded at the venue in September 1979 on the tour supporting her Mingus album.
+Joni Mitchell's 1980 double live album and concert film, Shadows and Light, was recorded at the venue in September 1979 on her tour in-support of the Mingus album.
 Her all-star backing band was made up of prominent jazz fusion musicians Pat Metheny, Lyle Mays, Jaco Pastorius, Don Alias, and Michael Brecker.

-The British band Tears For Fears performed at the amphitheatre in May 1990, which was filmed for their Going To California concert video.
+British band Tears For Fears performed at the amphitheatre in May 1990, which was filmed for their Going To California concert video.

-In 1979 on behalf of his Survival tour, Bob Marley and The Wailers performed at the bowl.
+In 1979, on his Survival tour, Bob Marley and The Wailers performed at the Bowl.

+During Pearl Jam's benefit for the Louis Warschaw Prostate Cancer Center on October 28, 2003, Chris Cornell joined the band on-stage, effectively reuniting Temple of the Dog for the first time since 1992.
+Their performance of "Reach Down" as well as their cover of “I Believe in Miracles” by the Ramones from that night later appeared on Pearl Jam's 2003 Ten Club Christmas single.

-Maroon 5’s performance on May 13th 2005 was recorded for their Live - Friday the 13th live album and DVD.
+Maroon 5’s performance, on May 13th 2005, was recorded for their Live - Friday the 13th live album and DVD.

+On Wednesday, October 20, 2010, Colombian musician Shakira performed a show at the Bowl during her Sun Comes Out World Tour.

+On Saturday, May 19, 2018, pop star and Santa Barbara native Katy Perry performed a benefit concert at the Bowl as a part of WITNESS: The Tour, calling the show WITNESS: Coming Home.
+The concert was organized after the local Montecito fire evacuations and mudslide disasters.

+Olivia Rodrigo performed a sold-out show at the amphitheater on May 21, 2022 as part of her Sour Tour.